Kathryn Morgan Award Winners

 Assistant Professor of Black Studies and Educational Studies Cheryl Jones-Walker taught at Swarthmore from 2007-2015.
 Honored 2014-15.

-Associate Professor of French Micheline Rice-Maximin is a longtime member of the Black Studies Program Committee.
+Associate Professor of French Micheline Rice-Maximin retired in 2021 after 30 years at the College.
+She was a longtime member of the Black Studies Program Committee.
 Honored 2015-16.

 After more than 20 years in Dining Services, Don Thomas is affectionately known as the Mayor of Swarthmore.
 Honored 2016-17.